SwatiKaushal/site-traversing/README.md

 a single-threaded apartment.

-Steps ro Run the application :
+Steps to run the application :
    1.  git clone https://github.com/SwatiKaushal/site-traversing.git
    2.  cd site-traversing
    3. Open the solution in Visual Studio
-   4. Build and Run the solution and see the progess on console
+   4. Build and Run the solution and see the progress on console